JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 Perhaps this is just coincidence.
 Perhaps we were already getting better (without the azithromycin).
 And, of course, this is all anecdotal, and not done under "lab conditions".

 The "textbook" says that serum (antibody) testing isn't appropriate for ages 17 or younger.
-But a whooping cough serum test came back strongly positive for my 12 yearold daughter.
+But a whooping cough serum test came back strongly positive for my 12 year old daughter.

 ## Advice for people who think they may have whooping cough